Rockin' for Myself: Critical reception

 Larry Flick from Billboard magazine wrote, "If rave/NRG is your dance flavor of choice, 'Rockin' for Myself' by Motiv8 is a must menu addition.
 Angie Brown, last heard fronting singles by Bizarre Inc., puts forth a respectable performance, while Steve Rodway crafts an instrumental picture that strobes with vibrant keyboard colors and racing beats.
 Paul Gotel steps in and gives the track a beefier bottom, while Stonebridge comes to the table with a recognizable disco-fried interpretation."
 Maria Jimenez from Music & Media stated, "Motiv8's happy, positivity track a la Urban Cookie Collective, 'Rockin' for Myself', is appealing in its warm Stonebridge Mix, the wide open Well Hung Parliament Adventure and the hi-pumpin' Ultimate Vocal Mix".
-Andy Beevers from Music Week gave it four out of five, naming it a "irrepressible house tune".
+Andy Beevers from Music Week gave it a score of four out of five, naming it a "irrepressible house tune".
 He noted that the re-issue "has been getting a positive club reaction.
 Worth watching."
 James Hamilton from the Record Mirror Dance Update described it as a "Angie Brown chanted simple pop raver" in his weekly dance column.

+Music video

+A music video (using the "Ultimate Vocal Mix") was produced to promote the single, directed by Marta Fracassetti and produced by Trampolene Productions.
+It features dancer and singer Rhonda Marchen lip-syncing the song on a red sofa, that moves up and down.
+She wears a yellow sweater and beret and plays with a giant strawberry.
+Some scenes are upside down, making it look like Marchen dances on the ceiling.
+Different characters appears with her in the red-painted room, like a woman sunbathing on the floor, a bodybuilder-marionette, a man going back and forth and a woman reading a magazine.